-- Do not leave the laptop exposed to direct sunlight or near any heat or moisture sources for extended periods of time. - B. Power management - It is the student's responsibility to recharge the laptop's battery so it is fully charged by the start of the next school day. - Whenever the laptop is not in use, please close the screen to put it to sleep to extend battery life. - C. Ethical and appropriate use - Students should apply the spirit of WMC's Human Dignity policy (p.
-11 of parent/student handbook) to all matters of computer, cell phone, and internet use. - WiFi bandwidth is reserved for WMC student school devices, not for students' phones or personal devices. - D. Financial responsibility, loss and damage - Families are responsible for paying for the cost of Chromebook repair or replacement due to loss, damage, or negligence on the student's part. - If a laptop is lost, stolen, or damaged, please notify the school immediately; students should not conceal Chromebook damage from WMC, since delays in notification risk lost chance of repair as warranties expire. - E. Monitoring, supervision, and use - GoGuardian software allows WMC to monitor computer use, but parents should also be vigilant in setting limits when Chromebooks are at home. - Students shouldn't allow other students to borrow their laptop. - While internet content filters provide an important level of protection, no filter program provides 100% protection.
-Monitoring and supervision are still very important. - F. Security - Please be advised that with a G-Suite account, the school cannot guarantee the security of your student's account or its content.
+• It is the student's responsibility to recharge the chromebook's battery so it is fully charged by the start of the next school day.

+• Whenever the laptop is not in use, please close the screen to put it to sleep to extend battery life.

+C. Ethical and appropriate use

+- Students should apply the spirit of WMC's Human Dignity policy (p.
+11 of parent/student handbook) to all matters of computer, cell phone, and internet use. - WiFi bandwidth is reserved for WMC student school devices, not for students' phones or personal devices.

+D. Financial responsibility, loss and damage

+- Families are responsible for paying for the cost of Chromebook repair or replacement due to loss, damage, or negligence on the student's part. - If a Chromebook is lost, stolen, or damaged, please notify the school immediately; students should not conceal Chromebook damage from WMC, since delays in notification risk lost chance of repair as warranties expire.

+E. Monitoring, supervision, and use

+- Linewize software allows WMC to monitor computer use, but parents should also be vigilant in setting limits when chromebooks are at home. - Students shouldn't allow other students to borrow their chromebook. - While internet content filters provide an important level of protection, no filter program provides 100% protection.
+Monitoring and supervision are still very important.

+F. Security

+- Please be advised that with a G-Suite account, the school cannot guarantee the security of your student's account or its content.
 No technology is foolproof and the school cannot guarantee that students will not be exposed to unsolicited information. - Since this is a school G-Suite account, the student is expected to use the account for school-related purposes only, and teachers maintain the right to monitor the account.
 Shortly after graduating, the school will terminate the account.
-Any documents or material students wish to keep can be transferred electronically to a different account or downloaded. - WMC Student G-Suite accounts (containing Gmail, Drive, Docs, etc) are to be used for school-related activities only.
+Any documents or materials students wish to keep can be transferred electronically to a different account or downloaded. - WMC Student G-Suite accounts (containing Gmail, Drive, Docs, etc) are to be used for school-related activities only.
 Hosting content meant for personal gain (e.g., monetization of youtube videos) is prohibited on WMC G-Suite accounts.